trojanspike/cordovaCache/README.md

 ## TODO
 * make delete method for container
 * make clearAll method for cache object
-* tru to get the app id automatically
+* try to get the app id automatically